jfhbrook/tfmod/README.md

   - snapshots for io
   - `bats` for bash, maybe a custom pytest runner
 - [ ] publishing improvements
-  - `shlex` names
-  - Detect if tag exists, only `--force` if necessary
   - Validate that provider is official/recognized
     - This seems to be a requirement to publish to Hashicorp
   - Validate directory name